Evaluating Language Models' Evaluations of Games: Related work

 The meta-level problem of deciding which problem to solve is an active area of research in cognitive science to which our work directly relates.
 While people have remarkable cognitive flexibility to represent and reason about a wide range of problems---even posing new questions and new goals~\citep{schulz2012finding, chu2023praise, getzels1982problem}---meta-reasoning is necessary because people have limited cognitive resources~\citep{griffiths2020understanding}.
 Thus, resource-rational analysis \citep{icard2023resource, lieder2025rational} has been especially successful as a framework for the development of computational models of problem selection in contexts such as problem representation and decomposition~\citep{ho2022people, correa2023humans,binder2023estimating} and strategy selection~\citep{lieder2017strategy,binz2022heuristics}.
 Algorithms for human problem selection extend to various other domains as well, including deciding how much to plan given a set of alternatives~\citep{sezener2019optimizing,callaway2022rational,kuperwajs2024heuristics} or when to even engage with a task at all as opposed to quitting~\citep{kuperwajs2022joint,sukhov2023keep}.
 Building AI systems that collaborate and interact with people requires understanding not just how machines and people solve problems, but also how to evaluate novel problems from the perspectives of both AI systems and humans.

 \paragraph{Assessing language model reasoning} Prior work has predominantly investigated the reasoning capabilities of language models with the goal of solving problems instead of evaluating them.
 These broad efforts span topics such as math and symbolic reasoning~\citep[e.g.,][]{mirzadeh2024gsm, sprague2024cot, holliday2024conditional}, coding~\citep[e.g.,][]{yang2025code}, psychology and behavioral economics tasks~\citep[e.g.,][]{liu2025mind, piedrahita2025corrupted}, vision/multimodal tasks~\citep[e.g.,][]{chen2024measuring, zhang2023multimodal}, planning and robotics~\citep[e.g.,][]{kambhampati2024llms, wang2025large}, linguistic phenomena~\citep[e.g.,][]{hu2022fine, qiu2025same}, and games (see additional related work, Appendix~\ref{sec:addtl-related-work}).
 These works typically evaluate reasoning models~\citep[e.g.,][]{openai2025o3} or prompt-induced reasoning such as chain-of-thought~\citep{wei2022chain, nye2021show, kojima2022large} against non-reasoning baselines.
-A general finding across these studies is that newer and larger models enable better reasoning capabilities~\citep{mirzadeh2024gsm}---sometimes with the help of tools such as domain-specialized frameworks or post-training~\citep{yang2025code}.
-Surprisingly, such tools even include interventions to reduce reasoning~\citep{sui2025stop, liu2025mind, de2024rational}.
+A general finding across these studies is that newer and larger models enable better reasoning capabilities~\citep{mirzadeh2024gsm}---sometimes with the help of tools such as program executors or additional training techniques~\citep{yang2025code}, and such interventions may make reasoning more efficient~\citep{de2024rational, sui2025stop, liu2025mind, zhang2025code}.
 Studies have also found that reasoning models' reasoning token usage may co-vary with human reaction times across several tasks~\citep{de2025cost}.
+We additionally contrast our work with LLM-as-judge approaches in Appendix~\ref{sec:addtl-related-work}.